On the Initialization for Convex-Concave Min-max Problems: Introduction

-Strangely enough, the optimal learning rate scheme in the primal-dual gradient method completely ignores the effect of the initialization.
-Regardless of how close the initialization is to the optimal solution, this algorithm ends up with the same complexity guarantees.
+Strangely enough, the optimal learning rate scheme in the primal-dual gradient method, as well as its corresponding convergence rate, have an explicit dependence on the size of the domain and are completely independent of the initialization.
+In other words, regardless of how close the initialization is to the optimal solution, this algorithm uses the same learning rate and ends up with the same complexity guarantees.
 This is counter-intuitive: we would expect to be able to obtain a faster convergence if the initialization is closer to the optimal solution.
-Yet, the hardness results in the optimization literature show that $\Omega(\frac{DG}{\sqrt{T}})$ complexity lower bound is unimprovable~\cite{nemirovskij1983problem,juditsky2011solving}.
-This naturally motivates the following question:
+In other words, we aim to obtain an initialization-dependent convergence rate, i.e., $\widetilde{\mathcal{O}}\left(\frac{f(\text{dist}(\x_0,\x_*)+f(\text{dist}(\y_0,\y_*))}{\sqrt{T}}\right)$ rate,\footnote{The $\widetilde{\mathcal{O}}$ notation hides poly-logarithmic terms.
+In the case that $\x_0=\x_*$, $\y_0=\y_*$, we allow the big O notation to hide lower order terms such as $\mathcal{O}(1/T)$.} where $\text{dist}$ is some metric depending on the geometry of the problem, and $f(\cdot):\R^+\mapsto\R^+$ is some non-decreasing function depending on the algorithm with $f(0)=0$.
+Yet, the hardness results in the optimization literature show that $\Omega(\frac{DG}{\sqrt{T}})$ complexity lower bound is unimprovable in general~\citep{nemirovskij1983problem,juditsky2011solving}.
+This naturally motivates the following questions:

-\textit{Under mild conditions, can we design a first-order algorithm for solving convex-concave min-max problems, whose computational complexity provably adapts to the distance between initialization and the optimal solution?}